 Then this full permaculture design course is for you.

-The course will be covering universal permaculture ethics, principles and design methods, however, please note the focus will be on non-animal based and stock-free systems & alternatives to animal exploitation.
+This course will be held over ten days (two blocks of 5 days) over the summer of 2020, and is suitable for all.
+The content will be covering universal permaculture ethics, principles and design methods, however please note that the focus will be on non-animal based and stock-free systems.

 Course Dates & Location

 Part one: Saturday 4th July – Wednesday 8th July 2020 (5 Days)

 Part two: Saturday 8th August – Wednesday 12th August 2020 (5 Days)